On the emergence of the Lorentzian metric structure of space-time in general relativity: A conceptual analysis of the Diaconis--Mosteller principle

 for large $k$'s contradicting that $q\rightarrow 1$ as $k\rightarrow+\infty$.
 Thus a sufficiently large collection with uniform probability $p\not=0,1$ cannot be both a progression and a sample. \end{proof}

-Consequently Lemma \ref{kulcslemma} forces us to distinguish progressions and samples from each other.
-One can argue that, as an aspect of macroscopic reality, large ensembles of physical events arrange themselves phenomenologically for an observer in two fundamentally different manners.
-One is characterized by {\bf Assumption 1}, in which an ensemble exhibits a more-and-more sharp but otherwise arbitrary probability $p\in[0,1]$ as its cardinality increases, hence the ensemble approaches a purely probabilistic description; this is what we call a {\it progression} (but also might be termed as a {\it timelike arrangement}).
-The other is characterized by {\bf Assumption 2}, in which all probabilities behave like $q\rightarrow 1$ as cardinality increases, hence the ensemble approaches a purely deterministic description, this is what we call a {\it sample} (but also might be termed as a {\it spacelike arrangement}).
-Moreover, {\bf Assumption 1} also guarantees that this distinction is independent of the particular {\it ordinary} observer.
-A general arrangement of a large ensemble is then a mixture of the two extreme cases i.e., is a mixture of a progression and a sample.
+Consequently Lemma \ref{kulcslemma} forces us to distinguish progressions and samples from each other whenever $0<p<1$.
+One can argue that, as an aspect of macroscopic reality, large ensembles of physical events arrange themselves phenomenologically for an {\it ordinary} observer in two fundamentally different ways.
+One is characterized by {\bf Assumption 1}, in which an ensemble exhibits a more-and-more sharp but otherwise arbitrary probability $p\in(0,1)$ as its size increases, hence the ensemble approaches a purely probabilistic description; this is what we call a {\it progression} (but also might be termed as a {\it timelike arrangement}).
+The other is characterized by {\bf Assumption 2}, in which all probabilities behave like $q\rightarrow 1$ as the size increases, hence the ensemble approaches a purely deterministic description; this is what we call a {\it sample} (but also might be termed as a {\it spacelike arrangement}). {\bf Assumption 1} also guarantees that this distinction is independent of the particular {\it ordinary} observer.
+The general pattern of a large ensemble is then a mixture of the two pure cases {\it i.e.}, a progression and a sample.
+In the extreme cases $p=0$ hence $q=0$ and $p=1$ hence $q=1$ the conclusion of Lemma \ref{kulcslemma} fails; hence in particular in the latter deterministic situation progressions and samples are indistinguishable.